codenart/just-be/readme.md

 ## Usage

-When a new just is created, its value is `null` by default.
+When a new just is created, its value is the value passed in.

 ```
-let just = Just()
+let just = Just('word')
 console.log(just.value)
-// null
+// 'word'
 ```

 The `value` of `just` cannot be changed directly.